datastaxdevs/workshop-intro-to-graphql/README.md

 ## 9. Hook the database up to the React client app

-So, you just created a table, inserted (mutated) some rows into the table, and then retrieved all of the genres with the "getAllGenre" query using the GraphQL Playground provided as part of Astra DB.
-Now, let's hook our client up to our Astra DB graphQL endpiont and render the results to our website with React.
+The next step is to make the client able to retrieve the genres and the shows from the database, by querying Astra DB's GraphQL API.
+To achieve this, it's time to provide connection details (addresses, secrets) to the serverless Netlify functions which will back the React client.

 #### ✅ Step 9a: Initialize Astra CLI
 In the **`GitPod`** IDE, click on the "Client" terminal to make it active, hit `Ctrl-C` to stop the running client, if any, and make sure you are in the **`workshop-intro-to-graphql/graphql-client-examples`** directory.